anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Obstacles are those frightful things you see when you take your eyes off your goal.
+Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light.

-By: Henry Ford
+By: Dorothy Thompson